unboxed/unboxed.co/source/blog/2016-12-22-unboxed-roundup-our-links-for-fortnight-commencing-12th-december-2016.html.markdown

 http://www.drmaciver.com/2016/10/why-you-should-use-a-single-repository-for-all-your-companys-projects/

-In most thinks software developers prefer small things that do one thing well.
+In most cases software developers prefer small components that do one thing well.
 This can mean breaking up our applications into services or extracting reusable libraries, and for each part we keep it in its own code repository.
 [David R.
 MacIver] suggests keeping everything in one repo because it cuts down on the